-ASINs are only guaranteed unique within a marketplace.
-So, different national Amazon sites may use different ASINs for the same product.
+Note: ASINs are only guaranteed to be unique within a marketplace.
+That means different national Amazon sites may use different ASINs for the same product.

-Why Amazon ASIN are Important to Amazon and its Sellers
+Why Amazon ASINs are Important to Amazon and its Sellers

-An Amazon ASIN is important to both Amazon and its marketplace sellers.
-For Amazon, an ASIN is used to reference catalog data, track inventory for products, and index catalog pages for search and browse.
+Why are ASINs so important?
+Because its used to reference catalog data, track inventory for products, and index catalog pages for search and browsing on Amazon.com

-It’s vital then that sellers identify and use the correct ASIN identifier for their products.
-Otherwise, Amazon won’t be able to search your products to show them to customers.
+It’s vital then that sellers identify and use the correct ASIN for their products.
+Otherwise, Amazon won’t be able to organize and search your products for an optimized shopping experience.

-You can locate an Amazon ASIN number in a few different places: product web address, product details, or a software tool for ASIN lookups.
+You can locate an Amazon ASIN number for your product in a few different places:

 The fastest way is to look in your browser’s address bar for the product you’re looking to sell.
 The Amazon ASIN will be after the product’s name and “dp”, as highlighted below.

-The second place you can find the ASIN is in the product details on Amazon.com, near the bottom of the product’s page.
+The second place you can find the ASIN is in the product details, near the bottom of the product’s page.

 Of course, these types of tools will cost you.
-Whether or not you need to pay for a tool will depend on the number items you have and how often you list new products to Amazon.
+Whether or not you need one will depend on the number of items you have and how often you list new products to Amazon.

-When creating a new ASIN, you’ll need to know your product’s GTINs, or Global Trade Item Numbers.
+If you’re creating a new ASIN, you’ll need to know your product’s GTINs, or Global Trade Item Numbers.
 The most common GTINs used are UPCs, ISBNs, and EANs.
-These types of codes are generally found near the bar code on the product package of your product.
+These types of product codes are generally found near the barcode on the package of your product.
 Amazon uses these universal product identifiers to create and match their own unique ASIN codes.